Mjz86/c_colon/mcc.md

  a type pointer + virtual table pointer.

- any virtual inheritance , polymorphism and etc, has an owner , but every other refrence to it's sub types is virtually qualified.
+ any virtual inheritance , polymorphism and etc., has an owner , but every other reference to it's sub types is virtually qualified.

- beacuse there are no virtual table/base pointers in the type, but offsets and function pointers in the table.
+ because there are no virtual table/base pointers in the type, but offsets and function pointers in the table.

-- nonvirtual:
+- `nonvirtual`:

  a type with no v-table

 - interface:

- an empty type with a vtable and/or virtual bases
+ an empty type with a v-table and/or virtual bases

 - final:

- a type with a v-table who's dynamic refrence type maches the static type.
+ a type with a v-table who's dynamic reference type matches the static type.